Olukoya Ogen: Professional and administrative career

-He served as the pioneer dean of the Faculty of Humanities at Osun State University from 2012 to 2014, and was appointed by the federal government as the provost of Adeyemi College of Education, Ondo, from 2014 to 2018.
-He was a federal government appointee on the governing council of the Federal Polytechnic, Ilaro from 2017-2020.
-He is currently a member of the TETfund National Research Fund Committee.
-In November 2018, the Board of Trustees of ICT University Foundation, USA appointed him as the chairman of the Implementation Committee of its proposed ICT University in Nigeria.
+He served as the pioneer Dean of the Faculty of Humanities at Osun State University from 2012 to 2014, and was appointed by the federal government as the Provost of Adeyemi College of Education, Ondo, from 2014 to 2018.
+He was a federal government appointee on the Governing Council of the Federal Polytechnic, Ilaro from 2017-2020.
+He was a member of the TETfund National Research Fund Committee from 2017-2023.
+In November 2018, the Board of Trustees of ICT University Foundation, USA appointed him as the Chairman of the Implementation Committee and Vice-Chancellor designate of the proposed ICT University in Nigeria.

 Honours and recognitions

 He is a recipient of two Lifetime Achievement Awards, he also received a Letter of Commendation from the 8th Senate of the Federal Republic of Nigeria for accountability and integrity after emerging as the best Provost in Nigeria for 2017.
 He was appointed Honorary Mayor of the City of Baton Rouge, Louisiana in 2017.
-In 2019, won the Ali Mazrui Prize for Excellence in Scholarship and Academic Leadership.
+He won the UNIOSUN Gold Award for Research Excellence in 2023 and the Prof. Ali Mazrui Prize for Excellence in Scholarship in 2019.
 He is also a recipient of a Platinum Benefactor prize and University Super Hero award by the University of Medical Sciences, Ondo City in 2017 and 2019 respectively.